Ryan P. Haygood, Esq.

 President & CEO

-Under Ryan’s leadership, the Institute’s advocacy has become a model for states as places to build community power from the ground up.
+Under Ryan’s leadership, the Institute’s racial justice work—driven by a dynamic team and stellar Board of Trustees—has become a national model for states as places to build community power.

-Ryan speaks and writes regularly on issues concerning race, law, social justice, democracy and power.
-Ryan received his J.D. from the University of Colorado School of Law and B.A. in American History and Political Science cum laude from Colorado College, where he was nominated for a Rhodes Scholarship and earned academic and athletic All-American and hall of fame honors as a football player.
-Ryan is a Trustee and Vice-Chair of the Board of Colorado College and a member of the Board of Directors of the New Jersey Performing Arts Center.
+Ryan speaks and writes widely on race, law, democracy and power.
+He earned his J.D. from the University of Colorado Law School and his B.A., cum laude, from Colorado College, where he was nominated for a Rhodes Scholarship and earned academic and athletic All-American and Hall of Fame honors as a football player.

 Featured Work by Ryan P. Haygood, Esq.